hdescottes/GdxGame/README.md

 The inventory can be displayed through the chest icon on the status UI. <br>
 You can drag and drop items and use consumables by double-clicking on them.

+#### Level Up
+When you level up in battle, you will be able to display some more extra points to your base stats. <br>
+This feature will soon be available when you level up through quests.

 #### Profiles
 The game is saved automatically when a specific action is down (change map, get quest, ...). <br>
 You can chose to start a new game or load an existing profile on the menu screen.